Wisdom Teeth Removal Aftercare

 It’s important to maintain good oral hygiene practices when recovering from wisdom teeth removal.
 You can resume brushing the same day as surgery, but mindful of your sutures.
 Avoid swishing and spitting when rinsing.
 The day after surgery, you should gently rinse your mouth five to six times per day with warm salt water to help keep the wound clean.

-Additional Wisdom Teeth Removal Aftercare Instructions
+Wisdom Teeth Removal Recovery Instructions

 Here is some more information to bear in mind after surgery: